browserengineering/book/book/visual-effects.md

 ```

 Note the negative sign when accessing the ascent.
 In Skia, ascent and
-descent are positive if they go downward and negative if they go upward,
+descent are positive if they go downward and negative if they go
-so ascents will normally be negative, the opposite of Tkinter.
+upward, so ascents will normally be negative, the opposite of Tkinter.
+There's no analog for the `lineheight` field that Tkinter provides,
+but you can use descent minus ascent instead.

 You should now be able to run the browser again.
 It should look and
 behave just as it did in previous chapters, and it'll probably feel